 0 Votes

-Haibo Sun posted over 4 years ago
+Haibo Sun posted almost 5 years ago

 Yes, I do use the stand-alone mode on my glaxy watch.
 But I already equipped each club a Golfpad Tag, before i purchased the Tags I didn't know the Tags only working with phone :(